The Mysteries of Narcissism: How to Recognize Narcissistic Individuals (part 1.)

 2. What Psychology Hardly Spoke About in the Past

-Healthy narcissism includes qualities such as genuine self-confidence, stable self-esteem, and a balanced ego, whereas pathological narcissism is marked by excessive rigidity, a constant need for recognition, and a deep lack of empathy.
+Narcissism is a personality trait, just like introversion or extraversion, and it can similarly be measured on a scale.
+However, while the introversion–extraversion scale is healthy at both ends, the narcissism spectrum stretches from healthy to clearly pathological.
+Healthy narcissism includes qualities such as genuine self-confidence, stable self-esteem, and a balanced ego; whereas pathological narcissism is marked by excessive rigidity, a constant need for recognition, and a deep lack of empathy.
 When these traits become extremely pronounced and cause significant suffering or functional impairment for the individual — for example, when they have a destructive effect on a person’s relationships, work, or studies — we speak of narcissistic personality disorder (NPD), the more severe form of narcissism.

 When Narcissism Becomes a Trend — and the Real Nuances Get Lost

 This article is for informational purposes only and does not constitute professional medical or psychological diagnosis or advice.
-If you experience any physical or mental health concerns, please seek help from a qualified professional.
+If you experience any physical or mental health concerns, please seek support from a qualified professional.